tel/old-blog/_drafts/mutable_algorithms_in_immutable_languages_part_3.md

 ## Footnotes

 [^uhoh]:I lied a bit here, actually.
 If you've been following along carefully you'll see that I changed the implementation of `runUfIntMap` *slightly* too.
 In fact, its new implementation, by most reasonably accounts, ought to be identical to the original one.
 Unfortunately, it's not, due to how inference on `RankNTypes` is less powerful than you might think it would be.
-So let this be a mild warning to you, intrepid higher-rank type explorer: *if reasonable, point-free higher rank programs are getting rejected... reintroduce their points*.
+So let this be a mild warning to you, intrepid higher-rank type explorer: *if reasonable, point-free higher rank programs are getting rejected... reintroduce their points.
+You probably confused the poor, poor inferencer.*

+[^recommended]: I highly recommend you check it out, too!
+It's a highly readable paper where the beginning serves as yet another method of thinking about the same concepts I explored in this article series.

+[^finally]:For all those who have been just *dying* waiting on me to finally say those magic two letters... thanks for bearing with me!